 As you all well know, Camille suspects Lucien of being the town’s new serial killer but believes, probably rightfully so, that no police officer will have any chance against a 1000 year old vampire.
 So she decides to exercise her social power over Klaus Mikaelson instead.
 Now obviously she’s doing it to accomplish a clearly good goal, stopping more humans from getting killed, but she’s just set something in motion too.
 In exercising this power, for the first time she’s directly opted to potentially cause violence and destruction through him.
 And as shows like The Sopranos and Breaking Bad illustrate quite clearly, violence tends to breed violence and that in turn tends to corrupt people.
 With this one decision Camille has stepped unto a slippery slope, and while Klaus didn’t end up killing Lucien she has now put him in a position where he might if Camille’s desire is not fulfilled.
 In other words, a big step.

-It really rather reminds of a The Sopranos episode called “Employee of the Month” where doctor Melphi, also a psychiatrist, has the chance to call upon Tony Soprano, the mobster who’s the series’ protagonist, to avenge a great personal wrong.
-Now, spoiler alert for The Sopranos, but unlike Camille she doesn’t take that opportunity.
-But it’s implied that if she had, she’d be setting out for a path of violence and destruction, a path that I think Camille very well could now be headed down.
+It really rather reminds of a The Sopranos episode called “Employee of the Month” where (spoiler alert) doctor Melphi, also a psychiatrist, has the chance to call upon Tony Soprano, the mobster who’s the series’ protagonist, to avenge a great personal wrong.
+Now, unlike Camille she doesn’t take that opportunity.
+But it’s implied that if she had, she’d be setting out for a path of violence and destruction.
+A path that I think Camille could very well now be headed down.

-She would’ve been confronted with the fact that maybe, although she isn’t directly causing death yet, she has become an enabler for killers like Klaus Mikaelson.
+She would’ve been confronted with the fact that maybe, although she hasn’t directly caused any deaths, she has become an enabler for killers like Klaus Mikaelson.
 In fact in this episode, before this happens, she asks Klaus Mikaelson to threaten Lucien with violence.
 It’s for a good cause, but it’s violence nonetheless.
-This combined with her fears that she may be in danger of becoming a monster, like her brother did, in her very desire to heal people like Klaus (because she needs to believe everyone is essentially good to not fear becoming a monster herself) would’ve been very interesting indeed.
+This combined with her fears that she may be in danger of becoming a monster, like her brother did, and her strong desire to heal people like Klaus (because she needs to believe everyone is essentially good to not fear becoming a monster herself) would’ve been very interesting indeed.
 She’d have to work against this police officer, essentially obstructing justice and covering for killers directly, to maintain her own innocence but all the while thinking that maybe she isn’t innocent.
-In addition at any point she could’ve had the detective killed by Klaus by alerting him to a possible danger of exposure.
+It’s also worth noting that at any point she could’ve had the detective killed by Klaus simply by alerting him to a possible danger of exposure.
 A tempting possibility when the detective is endangering her very freedom and even threatening to set the town ablaze with suspicion against its supernatural community.
 In other words, some serious potential drama.

 Lastly, I’d like to address the throwaway line that the detective also throws her way: “But you haven’t.”
 She didn’t report him for what he did, even though he stole her stuff.
 Any normal person would probably have done this, but she did not.
 Instead, she chose to enable this illegal behaviour.
-It’s a small thing, but it suggests a change of mindset and accepting illegal behaviour as the status quo and fairly normal.
-Something that, coupled with the previous stuff, implies far more than you’d think one tiny line would.
+It’s a small thing, but it suggests a change of mindset.
+From the mindset of being on the right side of a law to one of accepting illegal behaviour as fairly normal.
+Something that, coupled with the previous stuff, implies far more than you’d think one tiny line could.

 In conclusion, while I think they abandoned the detective suspecting her too quickly, I’m quite intrigued by the possibility of seeing more of this internal conflict in future episodes.
 Let’s hope it lives up to its potential!